 Hearing loss affects a person’s development and personality adversely.
 Hearing and learning both are connected.
 So, how hearing loss(Deafness) affect learning?
-Hearing loss poses threat to speech and language development, communication and learning.
+Hearing loss poses a threat to speech and language development, communication and learning.

 Hearing loss causes the delay in the development of speech and language, and those delays then lead to learning problems, often resulting in poor in school performance.

 Effects of hearing loss on learning